benchristelcom/benchristelcom.github.io/src/heroes4/castles-of-annuvin.md

 - rename Azabes
   - maybe to Malaga or Jerez?
 - Make buildings consistent in starting towns
+- Don't run RevertDwellingOwner if the owner is a computer player - it confuses the AI.
 - Add storyline event: explain why dwellings revert owner to Red
 - Add storyline event: hint that the Ring of Greater Negation is needed to defeat Hafgan